 1. Set a barbell in the landmine setup and stand just beside the bar.

-3. Start lifting the barbell up by flexing your lats.
-Your elbow should be in to make it an exact alternative for T bar row.
-You can also do it with your elbows out as shown in the video.
+3. Start lifting the barbell by flexing your lats.
+Your elbow should be in to make it an exact alternative for The T-bar row.
+You can also do it with your elbows, as shown in the video.

 4. Return to the starting position and do subsequent reps in a controlled way.